Flood restoration works – roads

 Additional works

-Commissioners Creek, Doon Doon and Midginbil Road Slips: A package for the design of 9 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
+Commissioners Creek, Doon Doon and Midginbil Road Slips: a package for the design of 9 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
 TfNSW recently approved $10 million in funding for these projects.
 Design works have progressed to 30% completion.
-Works are expected to take place in mid-2025.
+Works are expected to take place towards the end of 2025.

-Dulguigan Road: Contractor WSP has completed the 85% design works for the sites and is currently progressing these designs to 100% for construction. restoration works are currently planned to commence in the first half of 2025.
+Dulguigan Road: contractor WSP has completed the IFC design works for the sites and this is currently under review by TfNSW.
+Restoration works are currently planned to commence in the first half of 2025.

 Reserve Creek Road has had safety measures put in place following damage caused by ex-Tropical Cyclone Alfred.
 The speed limit has been reduced and there is a 4.5 tonne weight limit.

-Everingham, Glengarrie, Fernvale and Reserve Creek Road: Design work for the restoration of a land slips have been completed by Civil Consult and 3 of the 5 projects are currently out to market for the construction tender which closes late March.
+Everingham, Glengarrie and Fernvale Road: design work for the restoration of a land slips have been completed by Civil Consult and tenders for 3 of the 5 projects are currently being reviewed but Ex- Tropical Cyclone Alfred has delayed the process.
 Council has received funding for the work which is programmed to commence in the first half of 2025.

-Safety measures have been put in place on Reserve Creek Road at Reserve Creek around further damage caused by Ex-Tropical Cyclone Alfred.
+Reserve Creek Road: safety measures have been put in place on Reserve Creek Road at Reserve Creek around further damage caused by Ex-Cyclone Alfred.

-Water barriers are no in place with give way signs through the single lane section.
-Speed limits have been reduced to 40 kmh and there is a weight limit on the road of 4.5 tonnes.
+Water barriers are now in place with give way signs through the single lane section.
+Speed limits have been reduced to 40 km/h and there is a weight limit on the road of 4.5 tonnes.
 Motorists are urged to proceed with caution and not move barriers.

 Bridges package south west

-Consultant GHD has completed designs to 85% for Byrrill Creek Bridge, Byangum Bridge on Kyogle Road over the Tweed River, and a major scour on Deards Bridge at Doon Doon Road.
+Consultant GHD has completed designs for Byrrill Creek Bridge, Byangum Bridge on Kyogle Road over the Tweed River, and a major scour on Deards Bridge at Doon Doon Road.

-Consultant Bridge Knowledge is completing the 100% design drawings for a causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.
+Consultant Bridge Knowledge has completed design drawings for a causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.

 A causeway replacement on McConnell’s Road has design well-advanced.

-Funding has now been approved for these projects These projects will be released as one tender package in early 2025 with works to commence in March/April 2025.
+Funding has now been approved for these projects These projects will be released as one tender package in early 2025 with works to commence in the coming weeks this year.

 All completion times are subject to weather permitting.